emacs-mirror/emacs/mps/manual/source/topic/porting.rst

    See ``sp.h`` for the interface.
 There are implementations on Windows on IA-32 in ``spi3w3.c`` and x86-64 in ``spi6w3.c``.
-There is an "ANSI" implementation in ``span.c``, which can't provide this feature.
+There is an generic implementation in ``span.c``, which can't provide this feature.

 #.
 The **stack and register scanning** module :term:`scans` the
    :term:`registers` and :term:`control stack` of a thread.